m-arizaj/LLMs-metrics-catalog/README.md

 ### 7. Adding New Metrics or New Categories
 If the metric fits within the description of an existing folder, create your `.md` file inside the appropriate folder.
 If not, then create a folder and inside it create the metric file.
-Make sure to explain the addition of the folder in the Pull Request.

 ## License